Linear low-density polyethylene: Application

 LLDPE has penetrated almost all traditional markets for polyethylene; it is used for plastic bags and sheets (where it can be thinner than LDPE of comparable strength), plastic wrap, stretch wrap, pouches, toys, covers, lids, pipes, buckets and containers, covering of cables, geomembranes, and mainly flexible tubing.
 It is also common to use blends of LDPE and LLDPE for optimal material properties in specific applications.

 In 2013, the world market for LLDPE reached a volume of $40 billion.

-LLDPE that is manufactured by using metallocene catalysts is sometimes labeled as mLLDPE.
-With the use of metallocene catalysts it is possible to produce polymers with densities even below 0.91 g/cm^{3}.
-These are sometimes called "very low density polyethylene" (VLDPE) or "ultra low density polyethylene" (ULDPE).
-However, synthesis of LLDPE polymers with high levels of comonomers and a "common" Ziegler-Natta catalyst has also been able to yield polymers with a density below 0.91 cm^{3}.